-On his first carry of the game on Sunday, Green Bay Packers running back Eddie Lacy burst through the line and gained 10 yards.
-However, he was cold-clocked by Washington Redskins safety Brandon Meriweather and was forced to leave the game with a concussion.
+On his first carry of the game, Green Bay Packers running back Eddie Lacy burst through the line and gained 10 yards but was cold-clocked by Washington Redskins safety Brandon Meriweather.

 The Fox replays appeared to show Meriweather leading with his head hitting Lacy on the helmet.
-Although no flag was thrown on the play, the issue of intent will be determined by the league and a fine could be assessed following Green Bay's 38-20 win, per rules czar Mike Pereira.
+Although no flag was thrown on the play, the issue of intent will be determined by the league, per rules czar Mike Pereria.

 After watching the replay of the Lacy play, the question is did the defender line him up w/ and hit him w/ the crown?
 The league will review